 Skills gained as a sociology graduate include:

-However, for those who wish to continue to study sociology or related subjects, e.g. social policy or social research, it is also possible to study for a Masters degree (either via a taught course or a research programme) with the possibility of then studying towards a PhD.
+However, if you wish to continue to study sociology or related subjects, e.g. social policy or social research, you can study for a Masters degree (either via a taught course or a research programme) with the possibility of then studying towards a PhD.